Giankess/H-S-NDA-Validator/README.md

 # H-S-NDA-Validator

 A sophisticated NDA (Non-Disclosure Agreement) validation system built with FastAPI, incorporating AI/ML capabilities for document analysis and processing.
+The system is completely self-contained and runs entirely in Docker containers.

 ## Features

 - Document processing and validation using FastAPI
-- AI-powered text analysis and comparison
+- AI-powered text analysis and comparison using local models
 - Secure document storage with MinIO
-- Vector database integration with Pinecone
+- Vector database integration with Qdrant
 - Redis caching for improved performance
 - PostgreSQL database for structured data storage
 - Authentication and authorization system
-- Integration with OpenAI and Anthropic AI models
-- Machine learning capabilities using PyTorch and Transformers
+- Local machine learning capabilities using PyTorch and Transformers

 ## Tech Stack